Surfing 2 meter day at Ujung Bocur

 Shoulder Season

 Crowds start dropping off and rainy days begin increasing in late September.
-Risky months for a surf trip as the conditions could fall apart anytime.
+Conditions have really fallen apart by mid October.
+Risky months for a surf trip.

 Nov to Jan